 3. Measure Her Ring On You

-So, again if you’re lucky enough to be proposing to a ring wearer, another way to measure that is slightly less risky is by putting the ring on your own ring finger and marking how far it goes down.
-Again, this reading isn’t always going to be entirely accurate as knuckle size will vary etc. but it is a good indicator.
+So, again if you’re lucky enough to be proposing to a ring wearer, another way to measure that is slightly less risky is by putting the ring on your own ring finger.
+Just remember to mark how far it goes down.
+Again, this reading isn’t always going to be entirely accurate.
+This is because knuckle size will vary etc. but it is a good indicator.

 4. Get the Family Involved

 If these methods so far aren’t for you, another strategy is to ask her family.
 You may be lucky and someone will know their size from past experience or have at least an idea.
-If not, you could convince a relative to casually take your partner ring shopping ‘just for fun’ and have them measured then (which will result in a much more accurate measurement) However, if this idea seems completely out of character for your partner, there is a risk of them catching on to what is happening and the element of surprise could potentially be lost.
+If not, you could convince a relative to casually take your partner ring shopping ‘just for fun’ and have them measured then.
+This will result in a much more accurate measurement.
+However, if this idea seems completely out of character for your partner, there is a risk of them catching on to what is happening.
+As a result, the element of surprise could potentially be lost.

-If none of these methods are suiting you, sometimes the best option is to not get the ring made to any size and go with the size it comes in and come back for a re-size.
-If it is a case that you’re going for a bespoke piece, you can have it made in a more average size and with us, the first re-size is free so there is no need to worry!
+If none of these methods are suiting you, sometimes the best option is to relax.
+You can go with the size it comes in and come back for a re-size.
+If it is a case that you’re going for a bespoke piece, you can have it made in a more average size.
+With Commins & Co, the first re-size is free so there is no need to worry!